ClimateMARGO/interactive/Website maintenance.md

 # DigitalOcean

-You can log in to digitalocean.com to access our server.
+You can log in to digitalocean.com to access our server. *Note: on Nov 7 2022, I moved the server to a new Team, "MIT Julia Lab Pluto".
+I sent Henri an invite email to join the team. https://github.com/fonsp, https://github.com/pankgeorg and https://github.com/edelman also have access.*

 ## Monitoring